micaeco/mica-website/.github/ISSUE_TEMPLATE/user-story-.md

 ---
-name: 'User Story '
+name: "User Story "
 about: Describe a user story to be implemented on the web
 title: Default user story
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 # User Story